zioan/pp2_bookmarks/README.md

 - [Can I Use](https://caniuse.com/): Essential resource for checking browser compatibility and understanding web technology support across different browsers.

 - The implementation of URL validation was influenced by an informative [article](https://www.freecodecamp.org/news/how-to-validate-urls-in-javascript/) I found on FreeCodeCamp.org.

+- The implementation of isSafari function to check if the browser is Safari was influenced by this [thread](https://stackoverflow.com/questions/7944460/detect-safari-browser) on StackOverflow.

-Beyond this specific article, I didn't directly utilize code from other sources.
+- Beyond this, I didn't directly utilize code from other sources.
 My previous professional experience as a web developer and the learning materials from Code Institute was the main source of knowledge in building this application.

 <a href="#bookmark-manager">Back to Top</a>